bitcoin-dot-org/developer.bitcoin.org/glossary.rst

     A hash digest displayed with the byte order reversed; used in Bitcoin Core RPCs, many block explorers, and other software.

     **Not to be confused with:** Internal byte order (hash digests displayed in their typical order; used in serialized blocks and serialized transactions)

+  Script
+    The 'script' parameter of a :term:`PaymentDetails` where the receiver tells the spender what pubkey scripts to pay.

   Sequence number
     Part of all transactions.
 A number intended to allow unconfirmed time-locked transactions to be updated before being finalized; not currently used except to disable locktime in a transaction